Water lily or Sunburst? Key Differences Between Art Nouveau and Art Deco

 Both movements emerged in the early 20th century and have influenced the development of art in a wide range of fields, including fashion, jewelry, graphic design, architecture, and interior design.

 Each was also a reaction to major world events.
-Art Nouveau, lasting roughly from 1880-1914, was a result of the Industrial Revolution, while Art Deco was a result of WWI, encompassing the 1920s and 30's, or the period between the wars.
+Art Nouveau, lasting roughly from 1880-1914, was a result of the Industrial Revolution, while Art Deco was a result of WWI and encompassed the 1920s and 30's, the period between the wars.
 These reactionary, modernist art movements also tend to look similar.

-But, while Art Deco and Art Nouveau both contain modernist elements, they are drastically different from a visual standpoint.
+While Art Deco and Art Nouveau both contain modernist elements, they are markedly different visually.

 So, what exactly is the difference between these two iconic styles?